chaitanyaa-creator/ShopEase---E-Commerce-Web-Application/README.md

-# 🛒 ShopEase - E-Commerce Web Application
+# 🛍️ Fashion Hub - E-Commerce Web Application

 ## 📌 Overview

-ShopEase is a responsive E-Commerce web application developed using HTML, CSS, and JavaScript.
+Fashion Hub is a responsive E-Commerce web application developed using HTML, CSS, and JavaScript.
 The application allows users to browse products, search for specific items, filter products by category, add products to a shopping cart, and manage cart items efficiently.
 Product data is dynamically fetched using a REST API, providing a realistic online shopping experience.

 ---